alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 For every HTTP status code Nginx now reports the number of requests it has received and the sum of the time it took to answer all those requests.

-In Nginx a bit of Lua code needs to be added to log everything using Lua, and then a few more lines to compose a page that shows the aggregated results as a JSON document.
+In Nginx a bit of Lua code needs to be added to log everything programmatically.
+With a few more lines we can compose a page that shows the aggregated results as a JSON document.
 It is a good idea to add a random nonce to the logging URL to obfuscate it slightly, although there is probably no harm in exposing it.